To be admitted to the Graduate School, applicants must complete the following:

 Provide a current resume/vita.
 Please include your undergraduate GPA on your resume/vita and your graduate GPA if you have one.

-The letter of interest is intended for the Counseling Faculty to get a sense of why you want to pursue a Master of Science in Counseling.
+The letter of interest is intended for the Counseling Faculty to get a sense of who you are and why you want to pursue a Master of Science in Counseling.
 In your letter of interest, please provide:

 The Counseling Program requires three letters of recommendation be submitted by three (3) individuals who know the applicant’s relevant work and/or educational experience.
 Letters of recommendation must be on official letterhead with signatures.
 Follow the directions in your ULM Admissions Account to send an email request to your three references.